shubham17-01/BlogItUp/README.md

 BlogitUp is a blog website using react and node.js and is made as our project for the subject MERN Stack for the year 2021/22.
 It is our project for our Sem 6 in third year of engineering.
 We were able to learn a lot of concepts through this project and faced quite a lot of challenges too.
 In the end we were able to successfully complete the project but a few of our goals were left unaccomplished.

+## How to run
+1. Clone the repository
+2. In the terminal navigate to api
+3.	npm install
+4. Split the terminal
+5. In the terminal navigate to client
+6.	npm install
+7.	yarn start both api and client
+8. The blog site should start running in your browser

 ## Functionalities:
 1. Login and Registration
 2. Writing blog posts